SecureDrop’s documentation is written in ReStructuredText (ReST),

 Install the dependencies:

-pip install --require-hashes -r securedrop/requirements/python3/develop-requirements.txt
+pip install --no-deps --require-hashes -r securedrop/requirements/python3/develop-requirements.txt

 Build the docs for viewing in your web browser: